 Uprooting your entire life to begin a career of unknowns is a scary thing.
 Finding a job where you want isn’t certain, finding a job in the time frame you’re looking for isn’t certain, and finding housing is even more uncertain.
 That’s why it’s incredibly important to pick a travel nurse recruiter that you can trust and that truly cares for you as a human being.
 Not as a paycheck that they get to cash in every week for 13-weeks.
 Even with that being said, every great recruiter still may not be the exact fit for you.
 It’s important to narrow it down to your personality so that you can find a recruiter that is right for you specifically!

-IF YOU’RE LOOKING TO CONNECT WITH A RECRUITER, REACH OUT TO ME ON INSTAGRAM!
-OTHERWISE, YOU CAN FILL OUT THIS FORM AND A SENIOR LEVEL RECRUITER WILL CONTACT YOU.
+IF YOU’RE LOOKING TO CONNECT WITH A RECRUITER, FILL OUT THIS FORM TO CONNECT WITH JESS, MY FAVORITE RECRUITER AT FUSION!
+OTHERWISE, YOU CAN FILL OUT THIS FORM AND A SENIOR LEVEL RECRUITER FROM HOST WILL CONTACT YOU.

 4 Things to Look For in a Travel Nurse Recruiter